UKPLab/sentence-transformers/docs/pretrained-models/nli-models.md

 ### DistilBERT models
 DistilBERT is a small, fast, cheap and light Transformer model based on Bert architecture.
 [More Information](https://github.com/huggingface/transformers/tree/master/examples/distillation)
-- **distilbert-base-uncased-nli-mean-tokens**: DistilBERT-base with mean-tokens pooling.
+- **distilbert-base-nli-mean-tokens**: DistilBERT-base with mean-tokens pooling.
 Performance: STSbenchmark: 76.97

 # Performance Comparison
 Here are the performances on the STS benchmark for other sentence embeddings methods.
 They were also computed by using cosine-similarity and Spearman rank correlation: